 At St Bernadette’s, we recognise the positive impact of opportunities to be creative upon children’s well-being.
-With the introduction of Kapow’s lesson plans and progression documents, our Art and Design co-ordinator working alongside class teachers, can plan engaging lessons where children can be imaginative and express themselves.
-Teachers provide scaffolding for less-confident artists and challenge more-confident artists through questioning and Kapow’s pupil videos, whilst also developing thinking strategies to facilitate higher level independent learning and engagement.
+Our Art and Design co-ordinator works alongside class teachers, to plan engaging lessons where children can be imaginative and express themselves.
+Teachers provide scaffolding for less-confident artists and challenge more-confident artists, whilst also developing thinking strategies to facilitate higher level independent learning and engagement.

 Our Art and Design weeks engages, inspires and challenges pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 Children will become confident and proficient in a variety of techniques including drawing, painting, sculpting, as well as other selected craft skills such as weaving and tie dying.

 As pupils progress, they should be able to think critically, evaluate and analyse whilst developing a more rigorous understanding of Art and Design.
 We aim to allow our pupils opportunities to express their own view points through their sketch books and also understand how Art and design both reflects and shapes our history and contributes to the culture, creativity and wealth of our nation.

 The teaching and implementation of the Art and Design curriculum at St Bernadette’s is based on the National Curriculum and it is a curriculum driver as well as often being linked to topics to ensure a well-structured and immersive approach to this creative subject and curriculum.

 With the introduction of an Art and Design week within each term, it ensures the children are immersed in Art and Design.
 Areas covered include sculpture, printing based on topic work, portrait studies, painting, mosaics, pop art, cubism and the works of the impressionist artists.